robsgh/soundbot/README.md

 # SoundBot
 SoundBot is a containerized soundboard for Discord.
+The soundbot image is hosted on [Dockerhub](https://hub.docker.com/repository/docker/wallsofcode/soundbot).
+It can be pulled to your local machine by running _"docker pull wallsofcode/soundbot"_.

 ## How to use SoundBot
 Build and run the docker container with the following environment variables set: